Inclusion and Access at Hampstead Heath

 Chaperoning

-For people who would like to volunteer or take part in our programme of events, but need assistance to attend, we are able to offer a chaperoning service or other support.
+For people who would like to volunteer or take part in our activity programmes, but who may need assistance to attend, we are able to offer a chaperoning service.
 Arrangements can be made to accompany participants or provide transport to sessions, or to help with directions.

-We work with partner organisations to create a programme of regular activities in nature, which include volunteering, gardening, walking, nature mindfulness etc.
+We work with our partners to create a programme of regular activities in nature, which include volunteering, gardening, walking, nature mindfulness etc.

 Spending time meaningfully in nature, getting active, and making a positive contribution to the environment are hugely beneficial for mental and physical wellbeing and have been shown to help those in recovery programmes.

-For more information, watch our ‘Recovery through Nature’ video below or get in touch.
+For more information click here, and watch our ‘Recovery through Nature’ video below.